Bewitched: Proposed reboots

-In August 2011, it was reported that CBS ordered a script to be written by Marc Lawrence for a rebooted series of Bewitched.
+In August 2011, CBS reportedly ordered a script to be written by Marc Lawrence for a rebooted series of Bewitched.

 On October 22, 2014, Sony Pictures Television announced that it sold a pilot of Bewitched to NBC as a possible entry for the 2015—2016 US television season.
 This show would have concerned Tabitha's daughter Daphne, a single woman who despite having the same magical powers as her mother, grandmother, and great-grandmother, is determined not to use her special abilities to find a soul mate.
 The new version of the proposed series, written by Abby Kohn and Marc Silverstein, had been on the radar of several major networks, including ABC, after Sony began shopping the project to interested parties.

-On August 23, 2018, ABC announced that it had bought a pilot for a single camera Bewitched remake from Black-ish creator Kenya Barris.
-This is Barris's last new project for the network before his exclusive contract with Netflix goes into effect.
+On August 23, 2018, ABC announced that it had bought a pilot for a single-camera Bewitched remake from Black-ish creator Kenya Barris.
+This was Barris's last new project for the network before his exclusive contract with Netflix went into effect.
+Around the same time, an animated reboot series was optioned by 9 Story Entertainment and GO-N Productions, but never got off the ground.

+On June 8, 2023, it was announced Sony Pictures Television Kids would be producing an animated Bewitched series that was to center on Samantha and Darrin's daughter Tabitha as a teenager.
+The series was previewed at MIPJunior on October 3, 2023.
+On February 14, 2024, Judalina Neira was announced to be writing and executive producing the reboot series.

 WandaVision

-The second episode of drama-mystery television miniseries WandaVision, titled "Don't Touch That Dial", heavily references the series through an animated title sequence and the premise of Wanda Maximoff and Vision living an idyllic suburban life trying to conceal their true natures.
-Exteriors of the neighborhood were filmed at the now Warner Ranch Backlot with Maximoff's nosy neighbor Agnes living in the Stephens house.
+The second episode of drama-mystery television miniseries WandaVision, titled "Don't Touch That Dial", alludes to the series through an animated title sequence and the premise of Wanda Maximoff and Vision living an idyllic suburban life trying to conceal their true natures.
+Exteriors of the neighborhood were filmed at the now-Warner Ranch backlot with Wanda's nosy neighbor Agatha Harkness living in the Stephens house.